 But so much more needs to be done.

 We, autistic people, are real people.
 We are living and breathing, and we exist.
-Also, autistic girls and women exist.
-Sometimes, I feel not real because I am a ‘lost girl,’ because I rarely find other autistic girls or women.
+Autistic girls and women also exist.
+Sometimes, I feel not real because I am a “lost girl,” as I rarely find other autistic girls or women.
 But that is changing slowly.

-To be accepting of autism is to know that everyone that is autistic has different autistic characteristics or autistic expressions that make them who they are.
-Yet, I say autistic because I identify with being autistic, thus this blog post is written using that identity (although I respect other people’s ways of identifying if they identify differently).
+To be accepting of autism is to know that everyone who is autistic has different autistic characteristics or autistic expressions that make them who they are.
+I use the term autistic because I identify with being autistic, and this blog post is written using that identity—although I respect other people’s ways of identifying if they choose to identify differently.

-During this month, please think about how you would be more accepting of autistic people.
-Think about how an autistic person’s mental health can be affected if they are disadvantaged due to ableist lies and other mistruths just because another person has a strong agenda.
+During this month, please think about how you can be more accepting of autistic people.
+Think about how an autistic person’s mental health can be affected when they are disadvantaged due to ableist beliefs and mistruths—simply because another person has a strong agenda.

-And you know what is the sad part about all this?
-I have a lived experience of all these implications, and I am sure so many other autistic people can relate to this.
-This is the reality of being autistic and at a disadvantage, due to having a different neurotype, and partly it is because the world I live in does not accommodate my needs; my autistic-specific needs.
+And you know what the sad part is?
+I have lived experience of all these realities, and I am sure many other autistic people can relate.
+This is the reality of being autistic and being disadvantaged because of a different neurotype—partly because the world I live in does not accommodate my needs, my autistic-specific needs.

 “Real isn’t how you are made.
 It’s a thing that happens to you.
 Sometimes it hurts, but when you are Real you don’t mind being hurt.
 It doesn’t happen all at once.
 You become.
 Once you are Real you can’t be ugly, except to people who don’t understand.
 Once you are Real you can’t become unreal again.
-It lasts for always” (Williams, M., 1922)
+It lasts for always.”

 A List Ambassador